trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0005-restricted-application-for-SSO.rst

 Minuses
 ~~~~~~~

-* Returning expired tokens serves short term needs for SSO, introducing
-  additional technical debt to the already existing debt of the lack of
+* Returning expired tokens adds additional technical debt on top of the
-  support for scopes.
+  debt incurred by not implementing scopes.